rjp-at-insight/Ruby-Full-Stack-Development/Object-Oriented-Programming/readme.txt

   end
 end

 Note: instance variables begin with a '@' character.
-Initialize is a special method in Ruby used to set the initial state of objects based on the class.
+Initialize is a special method in Ruby know as a constructor.
+It used to set the initial state of objects based on the class.

 class Person
   def initialize(name)